mkalte666/laa/README.md

 Welcome!
 If you just want to get this running (on windows, anyway), head over to  [Releases](https://github.com/mkalte666/laa/releases) for the current version.

+You can also find some screenshots here: https://imgur.com/a/Zj3uEW3

 ## WINDOWS Install

 Head over to the [Releases](https://github.com/mkalte666/laa/releases) for the current version.